justinmeiners/efficient-programming-with-components/04_instrumented.md

     Those of you who work on search, know you don't really need to sort everything, you just need to sort a little bit.

-    What do you use for partial sort?
+    What algorithm do you use for partial sort?
     I'll tell you that it's wrong.
     The solution which STL uses was good in 1994, but  a bad solution in 2013.
     It uses [heap sort](https://en.wikipedia.org/wiki/Heapsort).